gear-genomics/tracy/README.md

 Alignment of a trace file to a FASTA reference slice.

-`./tracy align -f align -o out.align -g ref_slice.fa input.ab1`
+`tracy align -f align -o out.align -g ref_slice.fa input.ab1`

 Alignment to an indexed reference genome